Cyril Kubista

 Bio

 Cyril Kubista spent most of his days as a young boy working on the farm while gaining wisdom in his grandfather’s saw mill business.
-There was little talk about the Korean before the war, but after it began there was concern that it would escalate into a new World War.
-Cyril Kubista was elated to be given the opportunity by his commander to bring his new wife with him throughout his journey in the Army.
+There was little talk about Korea before the war, but after it began there was concern that it would escalate into a new World War.
+Throughout his journey in the Army, he was elated to be given the opportunity by his commander to bring his new wife along with him.
 Soon after being drafted and sent to basic training, his daughter was born.
-By 1953, he drafted into the service and he would be stationed in Washington where he would become an Instructor of Wheel Vehicle Mechanics of the Regimental Headquarters Company.
-He never anticipated his service would direct him to become a teacher at the for the Department of Corrections for over 27 years.
-He is very grateful for his time in the service and for those who risked so much for Korea during the war.
+By 1953, he was stationed in Washington as an Instructor of Wheel Vehicle Mechanics of the Regimental Headquarters Company.
+He never anticipated his service would direct him to become a teacher at the Department of Corrections for over twenty-seven years.
+He was very grateful for his time in the service and for those who risked so much for Korea during the war.

 Video Clips